Published on

 Violet glowing LED on the jacket

-The LED is very bright, and the three colours are produced by three separate LED’s, and so I’ll need to add some sort of diffusing material to cover it.
+The LED is very bright, and the three colours are produced by three separate LEDs, so a diffusing material is needed to cover it.
 Otherwise, a colour split occurs.
-In the picture above, the colour should be orange, but we see separate green and red colours.
-For the series of pictures above that, I used a small piece of masking tape.
-Obviously this won’t do for high fashion!
+In the picture above, the colour should be orange, but separate green and red colours are visible.
+For the series of pictures above that, a small piece of masking tape was used.
+Obviously that won't do for high fashion!

 LED on the jacket

-Here’s the LED itself- its pins have pushed through the jacket, and are wired up on the other side.
-It’s an RGB LED- which means that one can control the individual red, green, and blue lights.
+Here's the LED itself -- its pins have pushed through the jacket, and are wired up on the other side.
+It's an RGB LED, which means the individual red, green, and blue lights can be controlled independently.

 The LED and the thermistor (a resistor that changes its resistance with temperature) are connected to the microcontroller board: